Screw dislocations in the X-cube fracton model: Other types of defects

 In this section, we consider more general types of dislocation defects and how the ground space of the X-cube model is affected.
-We use the prefix rough and smooth for defects that condense composites of lineon and fracton excitations, respectively.
+Our motivation is to obtain a more complete understand of other simple line defects in the X-cube model.
+We use the prefixes `rough' and `smooth' for defects that condense composites of lineon and fracton excitations, respectively.